 A multi-channel, multi-zone amp gives you a lot of flexibility for powering speakers throughout your home.
 See our article on powering a multi-room music system for examples of different multi-zone configurations.

 If you’re planning on setting up more than three audio zones, it’s a good idea to talk to an experienced system designer.
 And if you’re setting up a multi-zone system for a business, our commercial design team can help.

 This Niles multi-zone amplifier has multiple sets of inputs and outputs, so signal can be passed along to additional amplifiers in other locations.

 You'll need a strong supporting cast to help your system achieve greatness.
 Take a look the following:

 Need help designing your system?
-We can do that

 Setting up your ideal home system might require a little help from a knowledgeable pro.
 Get in touch with us today, and we’ll help you get started.

 Better yet, free lifetime tech support is included with your Crutchfield purchase.